knoxxs/knoxxs.github.io/_drafts/2015-08-17-open2study-the-art-of-photography.markdown

 ### Topic VI: Aperture & Shutter

 - Aperture is the diameter from which light is entering
-- Shutter speed is time for the sensor is receiving light.
+- Shutter speed is the time for which the sensor is receiving light.
 - `Aperture stop / Maximum aperture = f/ ((Diameter of the actual physical lens cap) / (Focal length of the lend))`
 - Bigger the number smaller the aperture and vice-versa.
 - Bigger the number smaller the shutter speed and vice-versa.
 (1 inch is 1 second)